 Putin orders national mask mandate as coronavirus cases spike in Russia

-Vladimir Putting is taking his most drastic measures yet to curb the second wave of COVID-19.
+Vladimir Putin is taking his most drastic measures yet to curb the second wave of COVID-19.
 The Russian president on Tuesday implemented a nationwide mask mandate, as coronavirus cases spike worldwide.

 Under the new mandate, effective Wednesday, masks will be mandatory in crowded public spaces, such as public transportation, parking lots and elevators, according to the order published on the website for the federal health watchdog agency Rospotrebnadzor, also known as the Federal Service for Surveillance on Consumer Rights Protection and Human Wellbeing.